SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 >     - Returns:
 >         - `reward`: *float*
 >             - Description: Reward of taking the given action in the given state.
+>     - Description: Reward curriculum which can be a function of the agent's action and/or state attributes of the environment.

 ### simple2d.py
 The overloaded attributes which "simple2d.py" makes more specialized are as follows: